JimmyMa1006/JimmyMa1006.github.io/_pages/projects.md

 The most significant finding we achieved was the high sensitivity demonstrated by a group of rats in detecting TB, which often surpassed traditional methods.
 We finalized the optimal team by conducting a Bayesian analysis under the hierarchical model to evaluate how different combinations of rats perform.
 This is a short [presentation ](https://drive.google.com/file/d/1rLnwr87u92Mz6TfxCd0RHPCZQJYJOCek/view?usp=drive_link) that includes a description of the Bayesian model and posterior analysis.

+## Risk Factors In Survival Of Patients With Malignant Melanoma

+In the summer of 2023, we did a course project analyzing the survival time of malignant melanoma patients.
+The project was presented at the departmental research symposium, and you can find the [poster](https://drive.google.com/drive/search?q=poster) here.